dylan-mazurek-anz/go-whisper/README.md

 ## Using Docker

 You can run whisper as a CLI command or in a Docker container.
-There are Docker images for arm64 and amd64 (Intel).
-There is support for CUDA and Vulkan, but some features are still under development.
+There are Docker images for arm64 and amd64 (Intel), but these are currently not optimized for GPU, and are not recommended.

-In order to utilize an NVIDIA GPU, you'll need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) first.
+Support for CUDAin the docker container is still under development.
+When completed, you'll need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) first.

 A Docker volume called "whisper" can be used for storing the Whisper language